Animal and Animal Rights Advocacy Summit 2022

 Genesis Butler

-If you don't already know her, I highly recommend following her here!
-Genesis is a 15-year-old animal rights and climate activist who also fights for social justice more broadly.
-She raised awareness of veganism as an indispensable part of the solution to the climate crisis when she gave a TEDx talk in 2017.
-She has started her global climate organization, Youth Climate Save, which focuses on the negative impact animal agriculture has on the climate.
+If you don’t already know her, I highly recommend following her!
+Genesis is just a 15-year-old animal rights and climate activist who also fights broadly for social justice.
+She drew major attention to animal rights as an essential part of the solution to the climate crisis when she gave a TEDx talk in 2017.
+She’s founded her own global climate organization, Youth Climate Save, which focuses on the negative climate impacts of animal agriculture.

-She is also the founder of Genesis for Animals, a non-profit that raises money for animal sanctuaries around the world.
-She has received numerous awards for her activism and has been part of the Marvel Hero Project.
-What I am personally most impressed with is that she became vegan on her initiative at the age of 6 and inspired her entire family to follow in her footsteps.
-And oh yeah, she's related to Cesar Chavez.
+She is also the founder of Genesis for Animals, a nonprofit raising funds for animal sanctuaries worldwide.
+She has won multiple awards for her activism and was featured on the Marvel Hero Project.
+What impresses me most is that on her own initiative she became vegan at just 6 years old and inspired her entire family to follow suit.
+Oh, and she’s related to Cesar Chavez.

-There was so much inspiration at the AVA conference that I could easily write 20 pages about it, but I'd better stop here.
-If you want to read a bit about the various speakers and organisations that participated in the conference, you can do so on the conference website.
+There was so much inspiration at the AVA conference that I could easily write 20 pages about it, but I’ll stop here.
+If you want to read about various speakers and organizations that participated, you can do soon the conference website.

-If you ever get the chance to participate in this kind of event, whether physical or online, I just want to say do it!
-It's deeply motivating to be surrounded by people who are all fighting for a better future - a future where animals are free from human exploitation and oppression.
+If you ever get the chance to attend events like this, whether in person or online, I just want to say do it!
+It’s deeply motivating to be surrounded by people all fighting for a better future — a future where animals are free from human exploitation and oppression.

-I believe we will get there one day, and as Sharon Núñez of Animal Equality said in her keynote speech, "We are one movement, making history."
+I believe we will get there one day.
+As Sharon Núñez from Animal Equality said in her keynote: “We are one movement, making history.”

 Bonus info

 Finally, I want to share a very relevant bonus recommendation.
-At the conference, I met Steven Rouk, the founder of Connect for Animals.
-Connect for Animals is a brand new platform (still in a very early stage) that should eventually bring together animal rights activists worldwide.
-They already have an amazing newsletter that sends updates twice a week about events relevant to animal rights activists.
-The physical events are still mainly in the US and Canada, but there are plenty of online events in the listings too - and eventually, it should go global.
-I'm already super happy to be signed up, and I recommend all of you do the same right here.
+At the conference, I met Steven Rouk, founder of Connect for Animals.
+Connect for Animals is a brand-new platform (still very early-stage) intended to unite animal rights activists worldwide.
+They already have an amazing newsletter that sends updates twice a week on events relevant to animal rights activists.
+Physical events are mainly in the US and Canada so far, but there are plenty of online events listed — and it aims to be global in the future.
+I’m already thrilled to be subscribed and highly recommend you sign up right here.